-- Graduated Columbia University College of Physicians and Surgeons.
+- Graduated Columbia University College of Physicians and Surgeons, 1976

-- Completed my psychiatric residency at Cornell Medical Center, New York Hospital Payne Whitney Clinic.
+- Psychiatric Residency Cornell Medical Center, New York Hospital Payne Whitney Clinic, 1980

-- Certified in psychoanalysis by the American Psychoanalytic Association.
+- Certified in psychoanalysis by the American Psychoanalytic Association, 2005

 Teaching has been a priority in my life, only second to my clinical dedication and they are linked.
 I feel a tremendous responsibility to ensure that future clinicians will be familiar with core psychoanalytic theories of mind and will be able to use these tools for future patients who will need their help.

-- For an equivalent period I have taught basic analytic theory, listening and the initiation of psychodynamic treatment to psychiatric residents at the Albert Einstein College of Medicine.
+- From 1988-1999 I taught basic analytic theory and the initiation of psychodynamic treatment to psychiatric residents at the Albert Einstein College of Medicine

-- More recently, since 2010, I teach dream theory to senior candidates at the Institute for Psychoanalytic Education affiliated with NYU.
+- More recently, since 2010, I teach dream theory and clinical work with dreams to senior candidates at the Institute for Psychoanalytic Education affiliated with NYU.